|Home page||Services||Past achievements||Contact||Site

 The analogue of electrical current is water flow (volume per unit time).
 So, Power=V.I (pressure*volume/second).

 The analogue of electrical charge is water volume (measured in cubic metres, or fractions thereof).
+(This begs the question, then, as to whether there is an equivalent inverse-square law that could be concocted for volume.

 The analogue of electrical junction is a T-junction connection of two pipes.
 The analogue of Kirchhoff's current law applies correctly.